 As we know, during Covid-19 shut downs, non-essential businesses had to operate remotely.
 Mail started piling up over days and weeks until someone could get to the office to collect invoice payments and process them.

-This leads to many clients requesting to set up the digital check option in their TransAct account.
+This leads to many clients requesting to set up the electronic check option in their TransAct account.

-While it is digital payment, this is a bank transaction without wire fees, and much lower in cost than a credit card payment because there are no percentage based fees associated with the payment.
+While it is an electronic payment, this is a bank transaction without wire fees, and much lower in cost than a credit card payment because there are no percentage based fees associated with the payment.

-Digital checks can also be called e-Checks, electronic checks, EFT (electronic funds transfer), bank transfer* and bank payment*.
+Electronic checks can also be called e-Checks, digital checks, EFT (electronic funds transfer), bank transfer* and bank payment*.

 *These last two are not the same as a bank check which is a physical, paper check issued by a bank as requested by the account holder.
 This term is not typically used in the US and has been known to cause some confusion.

-Digital checks are also different from ACH – Automated Clearing House digital payments – which can also take several days to process, like a paper check might.
-Important to note, while TransAct does not assess a percentage based fee on a digital check transaction, some merchant processors do charge a base fee AND a percentage of 0.5% to 1.5% on the amount paid.
+Electronic checks are also different from ACH – Automated Clearing House digital payments – which can also take several days to process, like a paper check might.
+Important to note, while TransAct does not assess a percentage based fee on an electronic check transaction, some merchant processors do charge a base fee AND a percentage of 0.5% to 1.5% on the amount paid.